 \section{Cellular Wasserstein Stability}

 We begin with a result mirroring the classical stability theorem by bounding the differences at the chain level, which will induce an upper bound on the $\power$-Wasserstein distance between the corresponding diagrams.
-As stated in Section~\ref{sec:preliminaries}, we remind the reader that $\SC$ is be a finite CW-complex and $f:\SC \to \R$ is a monotone function on the complex so all sublevel sets are subcomplexes.
-The persistence module associated to the sublevel set filtration of such a function, denoted $\Dgm(\SC(f))$, is p.f.d.
-Since we work with a fixed complex, we shorten the notation to $\Dgm(f)$.
-We begin by defining the $L^p$ distance between two functions on $\SC$. \begin{definition} The $L^\power$ distance between two monotone functions $f,g: \SC\rightarrow \R$ is given by
+As stated in Section~\ref{sec:preliminaries}, we remind the reader that $\SC$ is a finite CW-complex and $f:\SC \to \R$ is a monotone function on the complex, so all sublevel sets are subcomplexes and that the persistence module associated is p.f.d.
+We begin by defining an $L^p$ norm of a function on $\SC$. \begin{definition} The $L^\power$ norm of a function $f: \SC\rightarrow \R$ is given by